If you work in Denmark but live outside Denmark

 A commuter is a person who travels daily between Denmark and his or her country of residence in order to work.

-If you are a foreign national with an address and a residence permit in another country than Denmark, you can be granted a work permit in Denmark, provided that you meet the conditions for obtaining a permit under one of our work schemes.
+If you are a citizen of a country outside the EU/EEA with an address and a residence permit in another country than Denmark, you can be granted a work permit in Denmark, provided that you meet the conditions for obtaining a permit under one of our work schemes.

 A commuter must hold a Danish work permit in order to work in Denmark.

-You and your Danish employer (e.g. the company, research institution or sports club) are each required to contribute to the application.
+You and your Danish employer (e.g. the company, research institution or sports club) are both required to contribute to the application.

-You can find specific guidelines on the “How to apply” tab of each single residence scheme.
+You can find specific guidelines on how to submit an application on the “How to apply” tab of all residence permit schemes.

 The easiest and fastest option is to apply online.